 This gate was for the Empress and the princes.
 They can't use the Emperor's gate.

 Our guide explained to us how they make the interesting roofs on many of the buildings.
 They are made by layering many layers of cypress bark.
 The cypress tree is unique in that the bark will just peel off.
 This will not hurt the tree in any way.
 Japanese people will peel off the bark and layer it to make the roofs.
 They make nails out of bamboo.
 Our guide told us that around 30 layers is normal and the roof will last for around 20 years.
 Then, they have to take it off and start the layering process all over again.
+The Seiryoden building was built with lower flooring, and has the cypress bark roof (as does just about every building on the palace grounds).
+In the center, is an Imperial throne.
+In front of the throne, there are thick tatami mats which were used as the seat for the Emperor during the daytime.
+This building is where the Emperor would conduct a lot of daily business.

 Our guide told us that the inside is one big room, and there are sliding walls to separate the large room into smaller rooms.
 The summer would be very hot, and the winter was cold.
 They would have the sliding doors covered with washi paper to help keep the cold out in the winter and the heat out in the summer, but of course that didn't work very well.
 To keep warm, the Imperial family would put on layer after layer of silk robes.